Smarter Work HQ

 FAQ

-Can I use Notion as my only CRM and skip HubSpot?
+Can I use Notion as a CRM if my team is disciplined?

-Does HubSpot's free tier actually work for a small team, or is it a trap?
+Does HubSpot's free tier actually work for sales?

 Explore more picks in our tools directory.